unyt-org/uix/docs/manual/07 Rendering Modes.md

 )
 ```

-This behaviour can be overriden: To always call an event handler in the browser (display) context, use the `:display` label for the `onclick` attribute:
+This behaviour can be overriden: To always call an event handler in the browser (display) context, use the `:frontend` label for the `onclick` attribute:

 ```tsx
 // backend/entrypoint.ts